ramanshgrover/Procedural-Map-Generation/README.md

 # Procedural-Map-Generation
-Procedural Fantasy Map Generation using DCGAN jointly trained with pix2pix GAN.
+Procedural Fantasy Map Generation using DCGAN trained in conjunction with a pix2pix GAN.

 ## Table of Contents
   1. [Motivation](#Motivation)